-The Amazon Echo speaker, which launched in the UK this autumn, is likely to become one of the most popular Christmas gifts for tech-heads looking to smarten up their home life with a little help from Alexa.
-Although our experiences with the Echo have been pain-free thus far, here are some of the issues you may experience on the Echo, Echo (2nd gen), Echo Dot, Echo Tap and Echo Show, complete with suggestions for how to resolve them.
+The Amazon Echo speaker range will be one of the most popular Christmas 2017 gifts for Although our experiences with the Alexa have been pain-free thus far, here are some of the issues you may experience on the Echo, Echo (2nd gen), Echo Dot, Echo Tap and Echo Show, complete with suggestions for how to resolve them.